PurpleKingdomGames/indigo/indigo/docs/gameloop/events.md

 - `FullScreenExited` - The game exited full screen mode
 - `FullScreenExitError` - A problem occurred trying to exit full screen

+### Focus

+- `ApplicationGainedFocus` - The application is in focus
+- `ApplicationLostFocus` - The application has lost focus
+- `CanvasGainedFocus` - The game canvas is in focus
+- `CanvasLostFocus` - The game canvas has lost focus

+The `CanvasGainedFocus` and `CanvasLostFocus` are very similar to their `Application*` counterparts.
+The main difference is that the game canvas can lose focus independently of the application if the game is being run from inside a web application (such as a Tyrian App or game site).
+In this scenario the `Canvas*` events will fire whenever the canvas loses or gains focus from the user clicking around the external parts of the site, and will also fire when the application loses or gains focus.

 ### `InputEvent`s

 Handling `InputEvent`s can be a bit tricky in some situations, so Indigo includes `Mouse` and `Keyboard` classes that can be accessed from the [frame context](gameloop/frame-context.md), providing a rich interface to gather more complex information from those input devices.